Virginia Tech® home

 What will I do?

-In sessions 1 & 3, you will spend half of the day building Electrical & Computer Engineering projects, including learning to solder components on a PCB board.
-For 2025, participants will build and take home an LED Color Organ and video game console.
-These projects are designed by Virginia Tech engineering students working in the Autonomous Mastery & Prototyping Lab (AMP Lab).
+In Imagination 1 & 2, you will spend half of the day building Electrical & Computer Engineering projects such as building a light display, video game console or digital camera, including learning to solder components on a PCB board.
+These projects are by Virginia Tech engineering students affiliated with the VT CRO robotics team.
 The other half of the day will be spent in a variety of hands on activities helping you explore the many facets of engineering.

 Participants in both camps will create small group video diaries to document their learning at the program.